unagiootoro/ruby-dnn/README.md

 | Losses | MeanSquaredError, MeanAbsoluteError, Hinge, HuberLoss, SoftmaxCrossEntropy, SigmoidCrossEntropy |

 ## Datasets
-By setting the environment variable "RUBY_DNN_DOWNLOADS_PATH", you can specify the path to read dataset.
+By setting the environment variable 'RUBY_DNN_DOWNLOADS_PATH', you can specify the path to read dataset.

 ● Iris
 ● MNIST